emmercm/www/src/blog/_brew-old-versions.md

 ## Steps

-First, we need to checkout the entire history of homebrew/core so that we can scan its history for the desired version of the formulae.
-We only need to do this once:
+First, we need to checkout the entire history of homebrew/core so that we can scan its history for the desired version of the formulae:

 ```shell
 brew tap --force homebrew/core
 ```

+We only need to tap once.
+Subsequent runs should use `brew
 _Note: running `brew update` will update all taps, including this one._

 ```shell